 Where can I park?

-Parking is available on site, please enter the stadium via the Donegall Avenue entrance and report to East Stand Reception.
+Parking is available on site, please enter the stadium via the boulevard entrance at Boucher Road (Olympia Leisure Centre) and report to the East Stand Reception.

 Are refreshments available?